UltraMessaging/um_perf/README.md

 of the time-critical threads to the time-critical CPUs.
 See [Affinity](#affinity).

-NOTE: the "taskset" command expects a bitmap of CPUs, with 0x01 representing CPU number 0, 0x02 representing CPU 1, 0x04 representing CPU 2, etc.
+ATTENTION: the "taskset" command's "-a" option expects a bitmap of CPUs, with 0x01 representing CPU number 0, 0x02 representing CPU 1, 0x04 representing CPU 2, etc.
-The um_perf tools expect the actual CPU number.
+The um_perf tools' "-a" options expect the actual CPU number.

 ### Requirements